SimplyAName/PersonalSiteV0Base/README.md

 ```

 Note: The GitHub Actions workflow will handle the deployment automatically when you push to the main branch, but you can also trigger it manually from the Actions tab in the repository.

+## 📝 License

+This project is licensed under the MIT License - feel free to use it as inspiration for your own portfolio!